-The Low Carbon Fuel Standard: A Costly, Regressive and Unworkable Fuel Policy for Washington
+Low Carbon Fuel Standard: A Costly, Regressive and Ineffective Fuel Policy for Washington

-This ineffective and unsustainable proposal would increase fuel costs1 without providing transportation infrastructure improvements or significant emissions reductions.
+This ineffective and costly proposal would increase fuel costs1 without providing transportation infrastructure improvements or significant emissions reductions.

 LCFS is the wrong policy for Washington

 - A study conducted for the Puget Sound Clean Air Agency found that an LCFS under various scenarios could be costly to consumers, businesses, families and the economy.6 While limited to the Puget Sound region, the results provide an indication of potential negative impacts if implemented on a state-wide basis.
 The study found a regional LCFS could:

 - Cost consumers, business and industry $1-2 billion for new vehicles, fuel supplies and infrastructure.6

 - Add up to 57 cents/gallon to the cost of gasoline and 63 cents/gallon to diesel by 2030 (under worst case).6

 - Negatively impact GRP and job growth due to assumed pass-through of compliance costs to consumers and businesses and the higher cost of electric and alternative-fueled vehicles.6